remotesynth/remotesynth.github.io/_posts/2019-09-20-whats-wrong-with-tech-interviews.md

 layout: post
 title: What's Wrong with the Tech Interview Process?
 date: '2019-09-20'
-description: Their is widespread belief that the tech interview process is broken but little in the way of movement to change it.
+description: There is widespread belief that the tech interview process is broken but little in the way of movement to change it.
 categories:
   - general
 comments: true